elswob/rna-seq-pipe/README.md

 ### Method

 1. Align reads to genome and transcriptome using Star
-2. Count genome mappings using HTSeq and run Jesper's analysis
+2. Count genome mappings using HTSeq
 3. Count transcript mappings using EdgeR and generate counts
 4. Generate bigwig files for reads mapping to genome